+LM·LA Deniliquin Public Space Strategy Tree Planting

-Tree Planting All trees to be healthy well-grown specimens free of multiple leaders, pests and 4 No. 50x50x1800mm hardwood diseases stakes pointed at one end and free from knots, splinters and Set tree plumb and cracks.
+4 No. 50x50x1800mm hardwood stakes pointed at one end and free from knots, splinters and cracks.
 Driven min.
 800mm into the ground clear of the root ball.
-Tie trees immediately after planting with 1 no. continuous 15mm galvanised staple or hessian tie or approved fixing in approved fixing for hessian tie 'figure 8'.
-Do not damage tree roots when installing stakes 75mm mulch depth, 500mm radius Keep clear of plant stem Stake placement to be adjusted on site as appropriate to the form Create basin to hold min.
-10L of water of the tree.
-Ensure staking doesn't inhibit vehicle sight lines Dig shallow hole, 2 to 3 times the width and all tall as and provides enough flexibility the root ball.
-Roughen the sloping sides.
-Backfill with for the tree to develop vertical imported topsoil firming progressively. strength Apply nutricote or similar approved slow release fertiliser, organic matter & gypsum as needed to create a healthy growing environment for plants.
-Incorporate hydrocell flakes at 20% by volume Mound base of hole Standard tree planting detail Scale 1:20
+Tie trees immediately after planting with 1 no. continuous hessian tie or approved fixing in 'figure 8'.
+Do not damage tree roots when installing stakes

+Stake placement to be adjusted on site as appropriate to the form of the tree.
+Ensure staking doesn't inhibit vehicle sight lines and provides enough flexibility for the tree to develop vertical strength